codeceptjs/CodeceptJS/docs/advanced.md

 });
 ```

+*Important: you can't use name `current` for pageObjects or helpers in data scenarios*

 This will produce 2 tests with different data sets.
 Current data set is appended to a test name in output: